pangpang20/gaussdb-python/docs/basic/adapt.rst

     MyIntEnum(int, Enum)` is more specifically an `!int` than an `!Enum`, so it's dumped by default according to `!int` rules).

-  - PostgreSQL enums are loaded as Python strings.
+  - GaussDB enums are loaded as Python strings.
 If you want to load arrays of such enums you will have to find their OIDs using `types.TypeInfo.fetch()` and register them using `~types.TypeInfo.register()`.